jarvis-47/Data_Mining/Project 4/README.md

-# Data Mining Course - Project 4: Comprehensive Data Mining Techniques
+# Project 4: Comprehensive Data Mining Techniques

 ## Overview
 This project involves a comprehensive application of various data mining techniques to analyze and interpret complex datasets.